 alst - association list

 at - atom

-ch character-object
+ch - character-object

 ddname - ddname

 е - valid LISP form

 fn - function

 ind - indicator

 list - list

-n number
+n - number

-P - predicate
+Р - predicate

 X - S-expression

-ADD1 (n)

-ADD1 takes a number as its argument and returns that number plus 1.
-If n is a fixed-point number, the result is a fixedpoint number.
+- ADD1 (n) ADD1 takes a number as its argument and returns that number plus 1.
+If n is a fixed-point number, the result is a fixed-point number.
 If n is a floating-point number, the result is floating-point.

-AND (p1, p2,..., pn)

-APPEND (list 1, list 2)

-AND evaluates its arguments from left to right until one is NIL or the end of the list is reached.
-It returns NIL or T, respectively.

-APPEND takes two lists as its arguments.
+AND (p1,p2,...,pn) AND evaluates its arguments from left to night until and is NIL or the ord of the - right until one is NIL or the end of the list is reached.
+It returns NIL or T, respectively. - APPEND (list1,list2) APPEND takes two lists as its arguments.
 Its value is a list of the elements of list1 followed by the elements of list2.